regwhitton/rustmonkey-api/README.md

 Use `make start-api` to start up the lamda and http gateway locally, then `curl http://localhost:3000/`.

-Use `./debit-account.sh` to make a test request to the local http gateway.
+Use the scripts within `test-scripts` to try out the functionality by making curl requests to the local http gateway.
+Have fun trying to debit an account without sufficient credit.

+Browse to <http://localhost:8001> to view the contents of the DynamoDB table.

-Check out the other commands in the Makefile file.
+Also: check out the other commands in the Makefile file.

 ## Deploy

 For the first deployment use `sam deploy --guided` to deploy the lambda into your AWS account (as shown in [Deploy your application to the AWS Cloud](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html#serverless-getting-started-hello-world-deploy)).
-Use the stack name `rustmonkey-api`.
+I suggest using the stack name `rustmonkey-api`.

 For subsequent deployments or updates you can use `sam deploy` or `make sam-deploy` and these will re-use the previous answers.

 Clean up your AWS resources by running `make sam-delete`.

-SAM creates an S3 bucket during deployment and logs that are not removed.
+(SAM creates an S3 bucket during deployment and logs that are not removed)